LeeRichi/Hive/libft/READM.md

 ## 💡 About the project

-> This project is about understanding the way these functions work, implementing and learning to use them.
-Your will create your own library.
-It will be helpful since you will use it in your next C school assignments.
+> This project is about understanding the way these functions work, implementing and learning to use them.<br>
+This library is helpful for the future Hive projects.

 ## 🛠️ Usage